bangbangcon/bangbangcon.github.io/index.md

 ## Where and when?

-!!Con 2020 will be held as an *experimental remote conference*!!
+!!Con 2020 will be held as an *experimental remote conference* on the weekend of May 9-10, 2020!!
 More information following soon.

 !!Con is a *pay-what-you-want* conference.
 Stay tuned for information about registration.